 Once a study is closed, the closure is permanent.
 If the PI later decides s/he wants to resume the research, a new project submission is required and must be approved prior to resuming the research.

-Closed studies by default no longer appear in the PI’s inbox, the PI or delegate can select the myProjects tab then open All Projects.
+Closed studies do not display by default.
+From the PI’s inbox, the PI or delegate can select the myProjects tab then open All Projects.
 Change the filter (far right of the page) to show studies where the project status is “Closed” (or “Any”).
 Click the “Go” button to refresh the page refresh and you should be able to view the closed studies.
 Team members can view closed projects from their own inbox by selecting myProjects then opening All Projects.
 Filter for studies where you are a “research team member” and the project status is “Closed” (or “Any”).
 Click “Go” to refresh and view the results.

 HRPO does not provide a formal memo acknowledging or approving the closure report form, but the myIRB system contains documentation of the closure.
 To obtain documentation of a closure, find the closed study (as instructed in the FAQ Where can I find a study once it is closed in myIRB?), click on the IRB ID then save/print the Project Summary Page.
 Next look in the History section of the Project Summary page and click on the Close link.
 The Form Review tab will be displayed.
 Click on the link for “View a printer friendly version of this form.”
 The printer friendly version will open in a new window.
 Save/print a copy then close the window.
 Lastly, click on the Form Workflow tab.
 Save/print a copy of the workflow.
 The combination of these three documents should serve as satisfactory documentation that the report was received and processed by the IRB.

 There are many reasons why emails may not appear in your inbox.
 In our experience, following the below steps should help to remedy the situation.